TiNezlobinsky/Finitewave/docs/usage/quick_start.rst

     n = 100
     tissue = fw.CardiacTissue2D([n, n])
-    tissue.mesh = np.ones([n, n])
-    tissue.add_boundaries()

 Mesh
 """"

-The ``mesh`` attribute is a finite-difference mesh consisting of nodes, which represent the myocardial structure.
+The ``mesh`` attribute is a mesh consisting of nodes, which represent the myocardial medium.
 The distance between neighboring nodes is defined by the spatial step (``dr``) parameter of the model.
 The nodes in the mesh are used to represent different types of tissue and their properties: